2EZXIII/josiahs_i3wm/README.rst

     #.
 Navigate to your home directory by typing "cd ~".
     #.
 Run the following command "git clone https://github.com/2EZXIII/josiahs_i3wm.git".
     #.
 Check to make sure the repo downloaded by running "ls".
     #.
-Make sure you have a new directory called "josiahs_i3".
+Make sure you have a new directory called "josiahs_i3wm".
     #.
-Rename the "josiah_vim" directory to ".i3" using the following command: "sudo mv josiah_i3/ .i3/".
+Rename the "josiah_vim" directory to ".i3" using the following command: "sudo mv josiah_i3wm/ .i3/".
     #.
-Conduct a complete system reboot
+Conduct a complete system reboot (make sure the machine fully powers off for several seconds...otherwise problems could occur).
     #.
 Upon system reboot before logging in select the gear icon next to the password box, and select "i3"
     #.
 Login to linux with your credentials.
     #.
 You should now see a spinning wheel.
 Press "Alt+Enter" to launch a terminal.